 3) Accept that not every day is perfect and take accountability for those left unsatisfied

 Not every day with your brand is going to go just as it should; people involved with your brand are going to make mistakes with consumers.
 You will make mistakes along the way with consumers as well.
 It happens; humans make mistakes.
 Even a computer system makes mistakes and breaks down along the way.
 There’s going to be that consumer that has a bad experience and posts about it online for everyone to see.

 You have to accept that and take action.

 Pay attention to social media and review sites and work to resolve the experience the consumer had with your brand.
 Apply your social listening skills.
 While you may not be able to reach a satisfactory conclusion for the consumer, they will be glad that their voice was heard and reconsider doing business with your brand again.

-If you are able to rectify the unsatisfactory situation, it will show them that you will do what it takes to meet their expectations if they choose to do business with your brand, despite the initial bad review.
+If you can rectify the unsatisfactory situation, it will show them that you will do what it takes to meet their expectations if they choose to do business with your brand, despite the initial lousy review.

-In a world where the majority of consumers make decisions about nearly everything they invest their money into is based on online reviews, every review and every customer experience posted online matters.
-But how you respond and handle the reviews and experiences becomes an asset to helping the consumer choose your brand out of the choices out there for them.
+In a world where the majority of consumers make decisions about nearly everything they invest their money into based on online reviews, every review and every customer experience posted online matters.
+But how you respond and handle the reviews and experiences becomes an asset to helping the consumer choose your brand out of the choices out there.